redwoodjs/redwood/CONTRIBUTING.md

 yarn rwfw project:sync
 ```

-As `project:sync` spins up, it'll start logging to the console.
+As `project:sync` starts up, it'll start logging to the console.
 In order, it:
 - cleans and builds the framework
 - copies the framework's dependencies to your project
 - runs `yarn install` in your project